-"PCAF is delighted that Comerica has joined over 70 financial institutions globally that are committed to measuring and disclosing the emissions of their portfolio to support meeting the goals of the Paris Climate Agreement," said Ivan Frishberg, PCAF Steering Committee member and First Vice President Sustainability Banking at Amalgamated Bank.
+"PCAF is delighted that Comerica has joined over 70 financial institutions globally that are committed to measuring and disclosing the emissions of their portfolio to support meeting the goals of the Paris Climate Agreement," said Ivan Frishberg, PCAF Steering Committee member and Chief Sustainability Officer at Amalgamated Bank.
 "As a large regional bank, Comerica adds to the size and geographic diversity of financial institutions represented in PCAF North America's quickly growing membership."

 PCAF published a draft version of the Global Carbon Accounting Standard this month, with public comments collected through the end of September.
 Visit PCAF's Global Carbon Accounting Standard page to view a copy of the standard and participating in the consultation.